 Douwe Jan Joustra

 is Head of Circular Transformation at the C&A Foundation.

 is a Dutch fashion designer and researcher specialised in wearable technology.
 As a creator intrigued by the notion of interactivity in fashion, she researches the human body in relation to its surroundings.
 She is fascinated by concepts of movement, energy and perception, as she believes the future of fashion lies in its premise to be dynamic and changing.
 To her, technology is not a mere tool, but rather one of aesthetics.
 There’s a strong focus on materiality in her work and the way it is capable of enhancing expression and the embodied experience.
 Her design philosophy remains rooted in the physical, sensory experience of clothing.
 Pauline is currently pursuing her PhD research as part of the programme 'Crafting Wearables', with which she aims to reveal an understanding and a role of technology in fashion that moves beyond the functional and instrumental.

-Chet Bugter, student ArtEZ Master Fashion Strategy, Generation 26
+Chet Bugter, Alumni ArtEZ Master Fashion Strategy, Generation 26

 Femke de Vries, Artist & Researcher

 Lianne Toussaint, Cultural Theorist with a special interest in the integration of Fashion & Technology